craigparry/Scrabble/ReadMe.md

 start set up of player class: abstract and comp/human extensions

 Gui- may be usuful to make a singleton for the gui

+TODO: monday need to make the computer move happen, I have the legal move and I just need to test set piece tomorrow morning.
+Then I should be set up for the computer move portion.
+I also need to set up a file reader to test my config board method and feed it a test.